Back to the blog

 Why It’s Dangerous:

-The Englund is full of traps and tactical mines.
-After 2.dxe5 Nc6, many White players walk into:
+The Englund is loaded with traps and tactical mines.
+After 2. dxe5 Nc6, a line many White players fall into:

-• Ideas that punish greedy or slow play
+• Solutions that reward greedy or slow play

 Useful for Blitz:

-Even if it’s not fully sound, the Englund gambit forces your opponent into real problems fast, especially in time trouble.
+Even if it’s not completely sound, the Englund gambit gives your opponent serious problems, quickly, particularly in time trouble.
 It flips the psychological script early on.

 Why These “Quiet” Gambits Work